Frequently Asked Questions

 Yes.
 Payment plans are offered through the Student Account Services Office, click here for more information.

 To whom do I speak with about a question or problem with my bill?

 The Student Account Services Office administers billing transactions and can address any concerns you may have regarding your student account.
 You can find contact information for Student Account Services on their website.

 Should I apply for aid even if I probably will not qualify?

 Yes.
 The application is free, and some sources of aid (Federal Unsubsidized Loans and Parent PLUS Loans) are available regardless of need.
 There are no penalties in applying for federal aid; any loan offers that result from completing the FAFSA may be declined.

-If you need to make a correction to your financial aid application before you receive your award notification, you may do so on the FAFSA website.
-If you have already received your award notification or if your application has already been verified, contact the financial aid office to determine if the correction is appropriate.
+If you need to make a correction to your Free Application for Federal Student Aid (FAFSA) before you receive your award notification, you may do so on the FAFSA website.
+If you have already received your award notification or if your application has already been verified, contact the Student Financial Aid office to determine if the correction is appropriate.

 If you have applied for financial aid in the past year, you may be able to fill out a renewal FAFSA, rather than a new FAFSA.
-The renewal FAFSA will include all of last year's information.
-You just need to update your (and your family's) income information and any data that has changed.
+You just need to update your (and your family’s) income information and any data that has changed.
 If you have a FSA ID, you can access your renewal FAFSA online at www.fafsa.gov.